Dz6k/Instagram-Tools/readme.md

 *This software, called Insta Tools, is an automation tool designed for study purposes and not for mass spamming.*

 ---
+**CAUTION: Excessive use can lead to anything from a warning to an account ban, use with caution**
+---

 <summary><strong>Whow this code work? </strong>